ethz-asl/mav_active_3d_planning/README.md

 ```

 ## Data Repository
-Related ressources, such as experiment scenarios and ground truth point clouds, can be downloaded from [here](https://www.polybox.ethz.ch/index.php/s/6vhPDINcISbEogg).
+Related resources, such as experiment scenarios and ground truth point clouds, can be downloaded from [here](https://www.polybox.ethz.ch/index.php/s/6vhPDINcISbEogg).

 # Examples
 ## Configuring a Planner